adarshadshetty/adarshadshetty/README.md

 ### Hi there 👋
-I am DevOps Engineer With 2 years of Experience in Cognizant. \n Want to Explore more in Docker , Kubernetes and Cloud Tech more and more.
+I am DevOps Engineer With 2 years of Experience in Cognizant.
+- Want to Explore more in Docker , Kubernetes and Cloud Tech more and more.

 <!--